Brexit information for current students

 If you have had an absence from the UK of longer than six months but less than 12 months for one of the ‘exceptional’ reasons listed above, you will need to provide official evidence.

-Pre-settled status – if you have been resident in the UK for any period of time less than five years, and there is a Brexit deal, you will need to provide evidence that you were resident in the UK before 31 December 2020 (or by 31 January 2020 if there is no deal) when you apply.
+Pre-settled status – if you have been resident in the UK for any period of time less than five years, you will need to provide evidence that you were resident in the UK before 31 December 2020 when you apply.